-- Arduino Comic - created by Jody Culkin - this is a very simple introduction to Arduino that will help you out during your first days.
-It is a Creative Commons document, please check out if there is a translation to your language and if not, feel free to make one and push it back the site
+- Arduino Comic - created by Jody Culkin (2011): A very simple introduction to Arduino that will help you out during your first days.
+It is a Creative Commons document, please check out if there is a translation to your language and if not, feel free to make one and push it back.

-- Tutorial - Learn electronics using Arduino: covers the fundamental things you can do with Arduino.
+- Ladyada's Arduino Tutorial - Learn electronics using Arduino.
+Covers the fundamental things you can do with Arduino.
 Very detailed, with lots of pictures and videos.

-- Tutorials - Regular, supported Arduino tutorial series: From blinking an LED to complex timing, wireless communication including XBee and GSM cellular, GPS and display systems - detailed tutorials with worked examples, sketches, photos and videos.
+- Arduino Tutorials - Regular, supported Arduino tutorial series.
+From blinking an LED to complex timing, wireless communication including XBee and GSM cellular, GPS and display systems - over 50 detailed tutorials with worked examples, sketches, photos and videos.

-- Arduino Programming Notebook - written by Brian Evans in its first edition can be
+- Arduino Programming Notebook - written by Brian Evans.

-- CourseWare - This CourseWare page aims to create "course materials that can be used at different educational institutions."
+- CourseWare - Aims to create "course materials that can be used at different educational institutions.